 - 1. Schedule a time with your child's teacher to discuss the issue. - 2.
 If further action is needed, schedule an appointment with administration to discuss the issue. - 3.
 If further action is still needed, schedule an appointment with the principal to discuss the issue. - 4.
-After the above three steps are taken and you feel your issue has not been handled to your satisfaction, you may contact the School Board President, Marina Choundas, mchoundas@trinitysfc.com, to be placed on the agenda at the next scheduled board meeting.
-All meetings are open to the public and time is set for public comment on nonagenda items.
+After the above three steps are taken and you feel your issue has not been handled to your satisfaction, you may contact the School Board President, Dana Dowsett, at Dana.Dowsett@trinitysfc.com to be placed on the agenda at the next scheduled board meeting.
+All meetings are open to the public and time is set for public comment on non-agenda items.